What Is Sustainable Forestry and Management?

 The woody debris from thinning can create microhabitats for fungi and moss species

-Once trees in a wooded area reach a certain age and height, which varies by species, foresters might remove slow-growing, diseased or poorly formed trees in a process called thinning to decrease competition for sunlight, water and nutrients.
+Once trees in a wooded area reach a certain age and height, which varies by species, foresters might remove slow-growing, diseased or poorly formed trees in a process called thinning.
+This decreases competition for sunlight, water and nutrients.

 Trees at this stage experience rapid growth and are home to wildlife from wild turkeys to foxes and band-tailed pigeons